What we do with the information you provide

 Who are we and our promise to you

-We are the Office of the Service Complaints Ombudsman for the Armed Forces.
+We are the Service Complaints Ombudsman for the Armed Forces (SCOAF).
 Our role is to provide independent and impartial oversight of the Service complaints system for members of the UK Armed Forces.
 When you provide personal information to us, we promise to protect your privacy and treat any information you give us confidentially.

 We promise that we will comply with the data protection laws.
 This means that any personal information you give us will be:

 - used only for the reason it was collected

 - seen only by those who have a lawful reason to access it

 - kept only for as long as is necessary and no longer.

 What are your rights?

 In accordance with the Data Protection Act 2018 you have the following rights.
 You can: